 - Keep it simple.
 When Dal first started Tweezerman, he did nothing but focus on tweezers and selling them to cosmetic counters, one store at a time, which he did very well.
 If you can do one thing well, don’t dilute your efforts until you have been turning a large profit over a consistent stretch of time.

 My net recommendation is that if you consider yourself a do-it-yourself entrepreneur, preferring to do things yourself rather than forking over money to consultants, then definitely the micro-business approach is for you.
-The down side is that you business will probably grow slowly and more organically.
+The downside is that your business will probably grow slowly and more organically.